Old-Prego/traveller-formula/README.md

 It uses that criteria to build a formula that can be used in excel with the specific lookup functions we already are using manually.

+In order to run the code, just launch the "traveller-formula.bat" file.

 Made by LJP.